 • Only one Innovative Educator Grant proposal per applicant is allowed.

-• Write your application in another program first as this form will not save your work.
+• Write your application in another word processing program first as this form will not save your work.

 • Repeat funding requests are allowed and will be considered annually on a case-by-case basis.

 • Do not include additional documents (i.e., letters of support, photos).

 • DO NOT INCLUDE the names of ANY SPS staff, SPS schools, or partnering organizations, or any other identifier in your Narrative or Budget.
-Applications with ANY way to identify your school will be INELIGIBLE for funding.
+Identifying information should only be included where explicitly requested within the application.

 • Well-written grants are encouraged.
 Use correct grammar, spelling and punctuation.
 DO NOT INCLUDE emojis in your application.